juliuskoskela/nix-foundations/src/markdown/00-nix-foundations.md

 ### Disadvantages of Nix

 * High learning curve of the Nix language
-* Insufficient documentation and learning materials
+* Fragmented documentation and learning materials
 * Nix code can be hard to debug
 * Lack of developer tooling
-* Design is still evolving with major features that are still not part of mainline.
 * Disk usage of `nix/store`

 <!--